');

 About New Providence, IA

-New Providence is a small community in Iowa with a population of 196 residents.
-The median household income is $83,250 per year, which is above the national average.
-The median age in New Providence is 36.5 years.
+New Providence is a small community located in Iowa with a population of 196 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $83,250 per year, which is 11% above the national median of $75,149.
+The median age of 36.5 years is close to the US median age of 38.9 years.

 Cost of Living in New Providence, IA